1st federal inmate to die of coronavirus wrote heartbreaking letter to judge

 The man, Patrick Jones, had been locked up for nearly 13 years on a nonviolent drug charge.
 He hadn't seen his youngest son, then 16, since the boy was a toddler.

-Jones had been arrested in 2007 after cops found 19 grams of crack and 21 grams of powder cocaine inside the apartment he shared with his wife in Temple, Texas.
+Jones was arrested in 2007 after cops found 19 grams of crack and 21 grams of powder cocaine inside the apartment he shared with his wife in Temple, Texas.
 His wife testified against him and was spared a prison sentence.

 Jones wasn't so fortunate.
 He was ultimately ordered to spend 27 years behind bars, in part because he lived within 1,000 feet of a junior college and already had a long rap sheet, mostly burglaries that he committed when he was a teenager living on the streets.